Tesla Model Y review (2024): Best electric SUV?

 As for your driver assistance systems, there are numerous standard features included such as the fantastic Adaptive Cruise Control system with Stop & Go technology, which keeps you at a safe distance from the leading vehicle, and will even bring you to a complete standstill in heavy traffic without you needing to touch on the brake pedal.
 Lane departure avoidance, forward and side collision warning, and Automatic Emergency Brake (AEB) further bolster the Model Y’s safety credentials.

 We’re also particularly fond of the blind spot monitoring system.
-Not only does it alert you of a vehicle being present in your blind spot through the use of the infotainment system, but thanks to Firmware V11 which was released in early 2022, you can also see your respective surroundings when indicating.
+Not only does it alert you of a vehicle being present in your blind spot through the use of the infotainment system, but you can also see your respective surroundings when indicating.
 Indeed, the vehicle uses the side-view cameras to show a live feed of your blind spot via the 15” display.

 It’s certainly an intuitive means of bettering driving security, but we’d wish that Tesla had placed the live feed in another location; it’s at the bottom corner of the infotainment system, closest to the driver, which means that when your hands are placed at three and nine o’clock on the steering wheel, part of the camera feed will be hidden.
 You can see it in action on our YouTube channel, Instagram feed or TikTok page.